 Divorce: A Child Prefers One Parent

-In this post, we’ll explore how to respond when your child prefers one parent during or after a divorce, and how to work through these feelings using empathy, open communication, and a commitment to the child’s well-being.
+In this post, we’ll explore the sources of this influences and how to respond when your child prefers one parent during or after a divorce, working through these feelings using empathy, open communication, and a commitment to the child’s well-being.

 Let’s dive in!